SeanClay10/SeanClay10/README.md

 # Sean Clayton

 Welcome to my GitHub profile!
 I'm a passionate and driven Computer Science student at Oregon State University.
-I am a junior specializing in the ethical development of AI tools.
-With a strong foundation in algorithms, software development, and problem-solving, I enjoy building efficient, user-friendly applications and tackling challenging technical problems.
+I am a senior specializing in the ethical development of AI tools.
+With a strong foundation in algorithms and software development, I enjoy building efficient, user friendly applications and tackling challenging technical problems.

 ## About Me